yanivyacoby/yanivyacoby.github.io/index.md

 ## Teaching

-I served as a teaching fellow for a number of courses at Harvard:
+I currently serve as a research mentor for students continuing their research after completing course, "Stochastic Methods for Data Analysis -- Inference and Optimization" (AM207).

-* TA for CS281 (Advanced Machine Learning), Fall 2018
+I previously served as a teaching fellow for a number of courses at Harvard:

-* TA for CS61 (Systems Programming and Machine Organization), Fall 2015
+Advanced Machine Learning (CS281) Fall 2018,

-* TA for CS50 (Intro to Computer Science I), Fall 2012
+Systems Programming and Machine Organization (CS61) Fall 2015, and Intro to Computer Science I (CS50) Fall 2012.

 ## Contact